 Behavioral psychology has a scientific approach to understanding human behavior.
 This discipline primarily focuses on observable characteristics of the individual and their environment on their thoughts and feelings.
-Cognitive psychology explores a human idea by examining how our brains perceive, interpret, and use the information to make decisions.
+Cognitive psychology explores a human idea by examining how our brains perceive, interpret, and use information to make decisions.

 Moreover, Behaviourism can be studied in a systematic and observable manner and is only concerned with observable and measurable stimulus-response behaviors.